 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-In 2014, CDC released a new HIV Testing Algorithm, which may enhance the diagnosis of HIV-2.
+In 2014, CDC released a new HIV testing algorithm.
 The first step in that algorithm is performing an HIV-1/HIV-2 antigen/antibody combination assay on serum or plasma (e.g., Abbott Architect HIV Ag/Ab combo assay, BioRad GS Combo Ag/Ab EIA, Alere Determine).7 This test does not distinguish between HIV-1 antibodies and HIV-2 antibodies.
 Specimens which are reactive on this test must be tested with a Food and Drug Administration (FDA)-approved antibody assay to distinguish HIV-1 antibodies from HIV-2 antibodies.
 The FDA-approved HIV-2 antibody supplemental test Geenius (Bio-Rad Laboratories) is used as part of the CDC-recommended HIV laboratory testing algorithm.
 Viral load assays for HIV-2 are not commercially available, but they may be available under research protocols.
-The University of Washington (http://depts.washington.edu/labweb/AboutLM/Contact.htm)8 and the New York State Department of Health (https://www.hivguidelines.org/hiv-testing-acute-infection/hiv-testing/)9 offer HIV-2 viral load assays.
+The University of Washington8 and the New York State Department of Health9 also offer HIV-2 viral load assays.
 All HIV-2 cases should be reported to the HIV surveillance program of the state or local health department, which can arrange for additional confirmatory testing for HIV-2 by the CDC.10 No validated HIV-2 genotype or phenotype resistance assays are available in the United States.
-European experts developed a rule set and an automated tool for HIV-2 drug resistance analyses that is freely available on the Internet (http://www.hiv-grade.de).11
+HIV-2 genotypic resistance assays are available for research use only at the University of Washington.
+European experts developed a rule set and an automated tool for HIV-2 drug resistance analyses that is freely available online.11

 HIV-2 has a longer asymptomatic phase than HIV-1, with a slower progression to AIDS.
-The most common mode of HIV-2 transmission is through heterosexual sex.
-HIV-2 is less infectious than HIV-1, with a 5-fold lower rate of sexual transmission and 20- to 30-fold lower rate of vertical transmission.3,12,13 Several studies confirm that rates of perinatal transmission of HIV-2 are low with and without interventions (0% to 4%), which may be a result of reduced plasma viral loads and less cervical viral shedding in women with HIV-2 than in women with HIV-1 infection.14-17 HIV-2 also can be transmitted through breastfeeding.
-HIV-2 infection does not protect against HIV-1, and dual infection, which carries the same prognosis as HIV-1 monoinfection, can occur.18
+However, without effective antiretroviral therapy (ART), HIV-2 will progress to AIDS and death in the majority of individuals over time.12 The most common mode of HIV-2 transmission is through heterosexual sex.
+HIV-2 is less infectious than HIV-1, with a five-fold lower rate of sexual transmission and 20-fold to 30-fold lower rate of vertical transmission.3,13,14 Several studies confirm that rates of perinatal transmission of HIV-2 are low with and without interventions (0% to 4%), which may be a result of reduced plasma viral loads and less cervical viral shedding in women with HIV-2 than in women with HIV-1.15-18 HIV-2 also can be transmitted through breastfeeding.
+HIV-2 infection does not protect against HIV-1, and dual infection, which carries the same prognosis as HIV-1 mono-infection, can occur.19

-Pregnant women living with HIV-1/HIV-2 coinfection should be treated according to the guidelines for patients with HIV-1 monoinfection, making sure that the antiretroviral therapy (ART) regimen chosen is also appropriate for treatment of HIV-2 (see below).
-Once treatment is started, ART should be continued postpartum, as is recommended for all patients living with HIV-1 infection.
-A systematic review analyzed data collected from 1996 to 2012 on treatment outcomes among nonpregnant patients living with HIV-2 infection.
-The review reported a heterogeneity of treatment outcomes among patients who initiated ART, especially in resource-limited settings.19 Non-nucleoside reverse transcriptase inhibitors (NNRTIs) and enfuvirtide are not active against HIV-2 and should not be used for treatment or prophylaxis.20,21 HIV-2 has variable susceptibility to protease inhibitors (PIs), with lopinavir, saquinavir, and darunavir having the most activity.22 The integrase strand transfer inhibitors (INSTIs) raltegravir, elvitegravir, and dolutegravir also appear to be effective against HIV-2.3,23-30 Although dolutegravir may be able to rescue a failing raltegravir-based regimen in a person with HIV-2, a study has reported the emergence of dolutegravir resistance mutations in people living with HIV-2.31 The CCR5 antagonist maraviroc appears to be active against some strains of HIV-2, although there are no approved assays to determine HIV-2 co-receptor tropism.32,33 HIV-2 drug resistance has been documented with various antiretroviral (ARV) drugs.34,35 Among 47 ART-naive persons living with HIV-2, ultradeep sequencing showed that three people displayed plasma viruses with a resistance-associated mutation (RAM) above the 20% detection threshold, with a prevalence of transmitted drug resistance for nucleoside reverse transcriptase inhibitors (NRTIs) of 7.9% (95% CI, 0.0% to 16.5%).
-No RAM above the 20% detection threshold was found for or INSTIs.36
+Pregnant women living with HIV-2 should be treated according to the guidelines for patients with HIV-1 mono-infection, though clinicians should make sure that the chosen ART regimen is also appropriate for treatment of HIV-2.
+Once treatment is started, ART should be continued postpartum, as is recommended for all patients with HIV-1.
+A systematic review analyzed data collected from 1996 to 2012 on treatment outcomes among nonpregnant patients with HIV-2.
+The review reported a heterogeneity of treatment outcomes among patients who initiated ART, especially in resource-limited settings.20 Non-nucleoside reverse transcriptase inhibitors (NNRTIs) and enfuvirtide are not active against HIV-2 and should not be used for treatment or prophylaxis.21,22 The integrase strand transfer inhibitors (INSTIs) raltegravir (RAL), elvitegravir, dolutegravir (DTG), and bictegravir are effective against HIV-2.23,24 HIV-2 has variable susceptibility to protease inhibitors (PIs), with lopinavir, saquinavir, and darunavir having the most activity.25 Although DTG may be able to rescue a failing RAL-based regimen in a person with HIV-2, a study has reported the emergence of DTG resistance mutations in people with HIV-2.26 The CCR5 antagonist maraviroc appears to be active against some strains of HIV-2, although there are no approved assays to determine HIV-2 co-receptor tropism.27,28 HIV-2 drug resistance has been documented with various antiretroviral (ARV) drugs.29,30 Among 47 ART-naive persons with HIV-2, ultradeep sequencing showed that three people displayed plasma viruses with a resistance-associated mutation (RAM) above the 20% detection threshold, with a prevalence of transmitted drug resistance for nucleoside reverse transcriptase inhibitors (NRTIs) of 7.9% (95% confidence interval, 0.0% to 16.5%).
+No RAM above the 20% detection threshold was found for PIs or INSTIs.31

-There is no evidence that scheduled cesarean delivery in women prevents HIV-2 vertical transmission.
-The risk to infants from breastfeeding is lower for HIV-2 than for HIV-1, but breastfeeding should be avoided in the United States and other countries where safe infant formula is readily available.15
+There are no data on the impact of scheduled cesarean delivery on HIV-2 perinatal transmission.
+The risk to infants from breastfeeding is lower for HIV-2 than for HIV-1, but breastfeeding should be avoided in the United States and other countries where safe infant formula is readily available.16

-Infants born to mothers living with HIV-2 infection should be tested for HIV-2 infection with HIV-2-specific virologic assays at time points similar to those used for HIV-1 testing.40 Quantitative HIV-2 plasma RNA viral load testing for clinical care is available from the University of Washington8 and the New York State Department of Health.9 Antibody testing of infants (e.g., with the Bio-Rad Laboratories Multispot HIV-1/HIV-2 test) can also be performed at age 18 months to confirm clearance of HIV-2 antibodies.38
+Infants born to mothers with HIV-2 should be tested for HIV-2 infection with HIV-2–specific virologic assays at time points similar to those used for HIV-1 testing.34 Quantitative HIV-2 plasma RNA viral load testing for clinical care is available from the University of Washington8 and the New York State Department of Health.9 Antibody testing of infants (e.g., with the Bio-Rad Laboratories Multispot HIV-1/HIV-2 test) can also be performed at age 18 months to confirm clearance of HIV-2 antibodies.33

 - De Cock KM, Brun-Vezinet F. Epidemiology of HIV-2 infection.
 AIDS.
 1989;3 Suppl 1:S89-95.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/2514761.